cdapio/cdap/docs/developer-guide/source/query.rst

 	  }
 	}

-While this is straightforward, it is even easier if your DataSet already implements ``BatchReadable``.
+While this is straightforward, it is even easier if your Dataset already implements ``BatchReadable``.
 In that case, you can reuse its implementation of ``getSplits()`` and implement the split record scanner with a helper method [DOCNOTE: what's the import?]
 (``Scannables.splitRecordScanner``) already defined by Reactor.
 It takes a split reader and a ``RecordMaker``